RichOrElse/tribe_marketplace/README.md

     $ rspec --format doc

+Then open code coverage report in the browser:

+    $ open coverage/index.html

 To run the solution execute with sample data:

     $ ruby solution.rb 10 IMG 15 FLAC 13 VID